PArthur0207/personal_finance_tracker/README.md

 ## 📌 Features

-- Record transactions (date, amount, category, description)
+- Add transactions (date, amount, category, description)
-- Automatically store data in a CSV file
+- Store data in both **CSV** and **JSON** formats
-- Filter transactions within a date range
+- Filter transactions by date range
-- Calculate total income, expenses, and net savings
+- Summarize income, expenses, and net savings
-- Visualize transactions using line plots
+- Visualize daily income vs. expenses with line plots
-- Robust input validation
+- User input validation

 ## 🛠️ Technologies Used

 - Python 3.x
-- pandas for data manipulation
+- `pandas` for data manipulation
-- csv module for file I/O
+- `csv` and `json` modules for file I/O
-- matplotlib for plotting
+- `matplotlib` for visualizing transactions
-- Object-Oriented Programming (OOP)
+- Object-Oriented Programming (OOP) concepts

 ## 🚀 How to Use